 We at American Christian School place Christ at the center of our curriculum and our daily lives.
 Our faculty and staff are dedicated to seeking God’s best for our students.
 We provide an environment conducive to both spiritual and academic growth utilizing the renowned framework of Classical Christian Education.

 American Christian School endeavors to develop each student’s mind and spirit, inspiring them to become lifelong learners and individuals who value Christian principles and exemplify the four traits of our WHIM Character Program.

 Work Ethic: A set of values based on the moral virtues of consistent hard work and diligence.

 Humility: The willingness to be taught or corrected and the desire to honor others before self.

 Integrity: A commitment to make the correct moral and ethical decision, even when forces are telling and pulling one to do otherwise.

 Maturity: Wisdom, born out of life events that give individuals the ability to express the right emotion at the right intensity and the discernment to interpret others’ emotions.

 Every aspect of ACS is founded on a relationship with Jesus Christ

-Chapel: Students attend once a week for praise and worship and inspirational speakers
+Chapel: Students attend this assembly once a week for motivating and inspirational speakers.

 Strengthen Their Walk With the Lord